-A: MariaDB engineering support, included with your MariaDB Platform subscription, provides proactive, consultative guidance on questions specific to your deployment.
+A: MariaDB engineering support, included with your MariaDB Enterprise Server subscription, provides proactive, consultative guidance on questions specific to your deployment.
 We also offer Remote DBA subscriptions and Enterprise Architect services to help protect the significant investment you’ve made in ServiceNow.
 Remote DBAs ensure your database performs at its peak – providing 30-minute response to S1 issues, as well as regular administration, recovery assistance, query optimization, periodic upgrades, audits and architecture reviews to ensure your database always meets your applications’ needs.

 Q: I work in federal government, and we’re concerned about regulatory compliance with ServiceNow in the cloud (data sovereignty regulations, PII protection, etc.).
 How does self-hosting ServiceNow with MariaDB help with compliance?

-A: MariaDB Platform provides the features needed to comply with PCI, HIPAA, SOX, GDPR and other regulations: encrypted buffers, data obfuscation, dynamic data masking, encryption of data at rest and in motion, pluggable authentication and role-based access control (RBAC), an auditing plugin that can track all database events, and more.
+A: MariaDB Enterprise Server provides the features needed to comply with PCI, HIPAA, SOX, GDPR and other regulations: encrypted buffers, data obfuscation, dynamic data masking, encryption of data at rest and in motion, pluggable authentication and role-based access control (RBAC), an auditing plugin that can track all database events, and more.
 Learn more about advanced data security with MariaDB.